Chocolate Coconut Balls are easy, decadent and made in one bowl with only 6 ingredients. They will be your new favorite healthier dessert!

 - In a medium pot, melt coconut oil on low heat.

-- Add coconut flakes and oats; stir until well combined.
+- Add coconut flakes and oats, stir until well combined.

 - Place mixture in a freezer for about 10 minutes.

 - Line flat sheet or platter with parchment paper.
-Using small scoop, form and roll golf size chocolate coconut balls placing on a platter.
+Using small trigger scoop, form and roll golf size chocolate coconut balls placing on a platter.

 - Freeze for 30 minutes.
 Enjoy chilled straight from the freezer or fridge.